 I used to play a lot of soccer with my family.
 We were pretty dominant in a couple of indoor soccer clubs over a few years.
 I had to stop all that because I kept picking up injuries.

 In 2012, when my wife was pregnant with our first, I decided to take up running.
 I didn't like the trajectory I was on with regard to my fitness and wanted to be able to keep up with the young one as he grew.

-I coach my eldest's football team and was the Auskick Coordinator for our club (90+ kids) in 2019.
-I'm also one of his cricket coaches, because I can't seem to sit idly by.
+I've coached my kids' football teams and was the Auskick Coordinator for our club (90+ kids).
+They've now moved to playing soccer and I help with coaching them there.
+I also coach (or assist) them in cricket, because I can't seem to sit idly by.

 I'm the eldest of 9 children (all to the same parents), so Christmas is a somewhat rowdy affair.
 We live in sunny Perth, Australia and I've been able to build a decent sized fruit & vegetable garden.

-I'm an 8th generation Australian, with 3 confirmed convicts among my ancestors.
+I'm a 9th generation Australian, with 8 confirmed convicts among my ancestors, including two First Fleeters.
 All of my great-grandparents were born in Australia, though Australia wasn't officially a country when the youngest of them was born.

 As you can probably tell, I'm a keen student of history and have spent a long time researching my family tree.
-They came from England, Scotland, Ireland, Isle of Guernsey, USA, Holland, Germany and Iran (Armenian).
+They came from England, Scotland, Ireland, Channel Islands, USA, Holland, Germany (Martin Luther wrote about my 14x great-grandfather as a friend) and Iran (Armenian).
 My ancestors fought in the American Revolution and helped build this country.
 I only hope I can live up to their legacy.